ivan7237d/pipe-function/README.md

 In the code above, TypeScript successfully infers the types, and as we get to a point where we need to type 'a', 'b', or 'c', IntelliSense shows correct suggestions.

-When binding a checkbox, use [`bindingPropsCheckbox`](https://github.com/obvibase/utils/blob/master/src/lib/react/bindingPropsCheckbox.ts) instead of `bindingProps` so that `checked` prop would be used instead of `value`.
+Checkbox is different from other inputs in that we have to use `checked` prop instead of `value`, so when binding a checkbox, instead of `bindingProps` use [`bindingPropsCheckbox`](https://github.com/obvibase/utils/blob/master/src/lib/react/bindingPropsCheckbox.ts).

 In the component example we used `objectProp` lens to transform a `StateView` into another `StateView`, but like other lenses, it also works on `StateView`'s supertype `View`.
 Thanks to that, we can use `objectProp` in the conventional way to immutably set a property nested within a larger structure, as in the following example of a reducer that sets the value of `b` in `{ a: { b: string; c: string } }`: